West Virginia MetroNews: Availability

 The network is carried on all West Virginia Radio Corporation owned stations, and is syndicated to stations in markets where WVRC does not do business.
 Within a radio market, there is generally only one or two West Virginia MetroNews affiliates, which are almost always owned by the same company due to market exclusivity.

 Programming

 News

 The company produces a traditional local news and weather update, designed to follow a national update, at the "top of the hour" for stations following a "full-service" format.

 Morning News

 "The Morning News" is all news program that updates the news of West Virginia, along with statewide weather and sports on a 22-minute cycle.
 The show is hosted by anchors Chris Lawrence and Jennifer Smith.
 This runs from 6-9 AM on weekdays.

 Talkline

 "Talkline" is a two-hour-long call in show featuring host Hoppy Kercheval, who generally takes a moderate to conservative take on most issues.
 The show features local, state, and national guests along taking questions from callers throughout the state of West Virginia.
-This show runs from 10-12 weekdays.
+This show runs from 10 to 12 weekdays.